gregggarrison/Nutrition_RN/README.md

 ## General Info

-Losing weight/getting healthy physically is tough enough on its own...and not knowing where to start is a huge deterrent from initiating the process.

 Losing weight/getting healthy is a daunting task not just on a physical level.
 Change is scary, intimidating and not knowing where to start is a huge deterrent from initiating the process.

-Nutrition_RN (working title) helps eleviate some of the stress that comes with traveling unchartered territories.
+Nutrition_RN (working title) helps alleviate some of the stress that comes with traveling unchartered territories.
 The concept of losing weight is simple...
 INPUT < OUTPUT.
 My app will establish your BMR (minimum number of calories required for basic functions at rest source: https://www.healthline.com/health/what-is-basal-metabolic-rate#bmr-vs-rmr).

 ## Intro Video
 Coming soon....